-This Discover Wine series focuses on wine regions of the world you may not have heard about, so you can expand your knowledge of wine and learn more about what makes a particular wine region unique.
+This Discover Wine series focuses on wine regions of the world you may not have heard about.

 A fresh perspective was given to producing high-quality wines that could compete with the best in the world, thus earning Moldova new markets like Japan, China and Germany, as well as Ukraine, Czech Republic, and Poland, just to name a few.